blbadger/nnetworks/connected/cpp_fcnet/README.md

 ## Fully connected neural net

-Built from scratch in C++ for experimenting with matrix libraries (Eigen, Lapack etc)
+Built from scratch in C++ for experimenting with matrix libraries (Eigen, Lapack etc).

+Currently in development.